4 Equity Release Costs in 2024: What You Need to Know

 What Factors Significantly Affect the Total Cost of Equity Release?

-Key factors include the type of equity release plan, the property’s value, the homeowner’s age, and prevailing interest rates.
+Factors that significantly affect the total cost of equity release include the type of equity release plan, the property’s value, the homeowner’s age, and prevailing interest rates.

 Which Factors Influence the Total Cost of Equity Release?